 Complex applications have to be nursed and constantly monitored to detect whether some new, extraneous factor, or long hidden bug, is skewing the figures.
 A failing application might appear to be working as normal, but it would be gradually introducing distortions.

-Testing highly complicated applications is not a simple, binary exercise of determining “pass or fail”.
+Testing complex or highly complicated applications is not a simple, binary exercise of determining “pass or fail”.
 Testing has to be a process of learning about the application and offering an informed opinion about what it is, and what it does.
 That is very different from checking it against our preconceptions, which might have been seriously flawed.
 Determining accuracy is more a matter of judgement than inspection.

 Throughout my career I have seen failures and problems of all types, with many different causes.
 However, if there is a single common underlying theme then the best candidate would be the illusion that development is like manufacturing, with a predictable end product that can be checked.
 The whole development and testing process is then distorted to try and fit the illusion.